 4. Once your napkins are dry, you can begin the printing process.
 My fabric was dry and ready on a cloudy day so I wanted to wait for the sun.
 I ended up getting busy so they stayed in the dark room for 4 days before I got to printing.
 It didn’t affect the print at all, so that’s a good sign.

 Lay the design on your fabric and cover with a piece of glass.
-Use the glass from a large framed photo making sure it gets a good cleaning.
-Bonus, you photo glass will go back up on the wall nice and clean!
+Use the glass from a large framed photo, making sure it gets a good cleaning.
+Bonus, your photo glass will go back up on the wall nice and clean!

 Leave the print in the sun for 20 minutes.
 Do Not Touch It.
 I know, I know, you want to check and see what’s happening.
 I checked and it messed up the print strength.
 Just leave it alone.
 20 minutes, that’s it!